 Whatever mood you wish your kitchen to evoke, your kitchen cabinets will be the main driving force because they take up so much visual space.
 Choose a colour that speaks to your personality and culinary aspirations.

-The kitchen pictured here was for a client who really loved this particular green, which they felt conveyed their character.
-The problem with this green was that it could have really made the kitchen feel a lot smaller so they decided to have the top half of kitchen white to allow more natural lighting to reflect around the room, therefore making the room feel brighter and not as small.
+The kitchen pictured here was for a client who loved this particular green, which they felt conveyed their character.
+The problem with this green was that it could have really made the kitchen feel a lot smaller, so they decided to have the top half white to allow more natural lighting to reflect around the room, making the room feel brighter and not as small.

 The dark sage green is Farrow and Ball’s Calke Green

 Consider resale value when choosing a kitchen cabinet colour

 If you have recently remodelled your forever home’s kitchen, you probably aren’t looking to sell soon.
 In that case, you may want to go a little bolder with the choice of your kitchen cabinet colours.
 But if you think you may be putting your home on the market in the next few years, you should ideally try to anticipate what buyers want most in a kitchen.

 Neutral shades such as whites, creams and greys help to create a great blank canvas that allows potential buyers to imagine how they might put their stamp on the place.